MLB Report Card Grades for All 30 Teams Entering August

 Los Angeles Dodgers (75-31)

-The Los Angeles Dodgers have the best record in baseball and a comfortable double-digit division lead over their wild-card squabbling rivals in the NL West.
+The Los Angeles Dodgers have the best record in baseball and a comfortable double-digit division lead over their wild-card rivals in the NL West.

 They have the best team ERA in either league and rank among the top five in runs scored and OPS.
 They've snapped off nine straight wins.

-Oh, and they added ace right-hander Yu Darvish in an eleventh-hour deadline deal with the Texas Rangers that didn't cost them any of their top three prospects.
+Oh, and they added ace right-hander Yu Darvish in an 11th-hour deadline deal with the Texas Rangers that didn't cost them any of their top three prospects.

 The only significant concern at this point is the health of Clayton Kershaw's back.
 Without the best pitcher on the planet at full strength, the Dodgers' chances of winning their first pennant and championship since 1988 trend downward.